Preparation of Non-Conforming RBMK-1000 SFA for Shipping to Reprocessing Plant

-In early 2010, the absence of a technology for dry storage of non-conforming SNF of the RBMK-1000 reactor made Rosatom State Corporation initiate efforts to analyze safety of its reprocessing at Mayak PA.
-Under the Mayak/Sosny contract, our experts collected and analyzed data on the quantity and characteristics of non-conforming RBMK-1000 SFAs available in the storage pools of nuclear power plants, as well as a feasibility of handling them at the NPPs and Mayak PA.
-A possibility to involve regenerated uranium from non-conforming SFAs of the RBMK reactor in the nuclear fuel cycle was demonstrated.
+In 2010, the absence of dry storage technology for non-conforming spent fuel from the RBMK-1000 reactor made Rosatom State Nuclear Energy Corporation initiate a series of work to analyze the safety of its reprocessing.
+Sosny experts collected and analyzed data on the quantity and characteristics of non-conforming RBMK-1000 spent fuel assemblies available in the storage pools of nuclear power plants, as well as capabilities of handling them at the NPPs and Mayak PA.
+The analysis demonstrated the potential of involving regenerated uranium from non-conforming RBMK-type SFAs in the nuclear fuel cycle.

-The Sosny experts developed irretrievable air-tight ampoules for fuel rod bundles and made modifications to the cask to transport a pilot batch of the non-conforming SNF of the RBMK fuel.
-Moreover, equipment for cutting the SFAs in a shielded cell, loading the ampoules with the fuel rod bundles into the cask and handling the casks containing the ampoules at Mayak PA was developed and safety of all operations was justified.
-In autumn, 2011, the SFAs from the pilot batch were cut and the fuel rod bundles were packaged into ampoules and loaded into the cask, transported to Mayak PA and reprocessed.
+The Sosny engineers designed irretrievable air-tight ampules for the fuel rod bundles and made modifications to the TUK-11 cask to transport the pilot batch.
+They also developed equipment for cutting the SFAs in a shielded cell, loading the ampules with the fuel rod bundles into the casks, and handling the casks containing the ampules at Mayak PA.
+The work was fully justified for all project phases.

 The leaky spent fuel was dried by leaving it in the shielded cell to drip at an increased temperature.
 The ampules with the fuel bundles were loaded into the shipping casks using a standard transfer cask and a specially designed guide plate.